-The money isn’t paid to you - it’s a one-off discount on your electricity bill, usually between September and March.
+The money is not paid to you - it’s a one-off discount on your electricity bill, between October and March.

 Pre-pay or pay-as-you-go meters

-You can also qualify for the discount if you use a pre-pay or pay-as-you-go electricity meter.
+You can still qualify for the discount if you use a pre-pay or pay-as-you-go electricity meter.

 Winter fuel payments

-You could get between £100 and £300 tax-free to help pay your heating bills if you were born on or before 5 January 1953.
+If you were born on or before 26 September 1955 you could get between £100 and £300 to help you pay your heating bills.
 This is known as a ‘Winter Fuel Payment’.

-Most payments are made automatically between November and December.
-So you should get your money by Christmas.
+Most payments are made automatically in November or December.
+You should get your money by 14 January 2022.